Chidu3366/CTJGP_ckad/LAB 9 - RBAC.md

 ```
 openssl x509 -req -in test-user.csr -CA /etc/kubernetes/pki/ca.crt -CAkey /etc/kubernetes/pki/ca.key -CAcreateserial -out test-user.crt -days 500
 ```
+Now change the ownership of the certificate file to the test-user.
 ```
 chown test-user:test-user test-user.crt
 ```
-Set the credentials for the user test-user by specifying the user's certificate and key.
-Then we set the context for the user to ensure they are associated with the correct cluster.
-Finally, we view the kubeconfig file to ensure the changes are reflected.
 Now switch to test-user again
 ```
 su test-user
 ```
+Set the credentials for the  test-user by specifying the user's certificate and key
 ```
 kubectl config set-credentials test-user-credential --client-certificate=/home/test-user/cert/test-user.crt --client-key=/home/test-user/cert/test-user.key
 ```
+Set the context for the user to ensure they are associated with the correct cluster.
 ```
 kubectl config set-context test-user-context --cluster kubernetes --user sirin
 ```
+Finally, we view the kubeconfig file to ensure the changes are reflected
 ```
 cat /home/test-user/.kube/config
 ```
+##
 Switch back to the root user, create a namespace named devops, and deploy a pod within that namespace.
 Then, we create a role (test-user-role) that grants permissions to list, create, and delete pods and services within the devops namespace.
 Finally, we create a role binding that associates the role with the user test-user

 ```